|Nutritional Guidelines (per serving)|

 - For true veggie lovers, increase the quantity of vegetables and leave them extra chunky so that their full flavor can be enjoyed along with the rice.

 - Some Moroccans like to wash and/or soak rice for a half hour or so to remove starches.
-I don't bother with more than a quick rinse, but if you do soak your rice, be sure to use slightly less cooking liquid and reduce cooking time to avoid mushy texture.
+We don't bother with more than a quick rinse, but if you do soak your rice, be sure to use slightly less cooking liquid and reduce cooking time to avoid mushy texture.